 What Are Stocks?

-Stocks are financial instruments that represent the holder's ownership of a portion of the assets and earnings of a joint-stock company.
-They are one of the main forms of marketable securities.
+Stocks are financial assets that signify the holder's stake in the assets and profits of a corporation.
+They represent a primary type of marketable securities.
 A joint-stock company issues stocks as proof of an investor's shareholder status and rights, with investors receiving dividends and bonuses based on their holdings.
 As part of a company's capital, stocks can be transferred, bought, and sold, serving as a primary long-term credit instrument in the capital market.
 However, investors cannot demand a return on their initial investment from the company.

 When a company needs to raise significant funds for activities such as expanding production or developing new technologies, it can adopt the joint-stock system.
 This system divides the company's ownership into equal parts, each represented by a share.
 Investors who purchase these shares become shareholders and own a corresponding proportion of the company.
 For example, if a company issues 1,000 shares of stock and you purchase 100 shares, you own 10% of the company.